-The Institute considers the XRB should establish a Climate-related Financial Standards Board (Option 1 in the table below), with a focus on developing public and private sector standards and related guidance (along the lines of the 11 TCFD disclosures).
+The Institute considers the XRB should establish a Climate-related Financial Standards Board (Option 1 in Table 16 overleaf), with a focus on developing public and private sector standards and related guidance (along the lines of the 11 TCFD disclosures).

-An alternative approach is to create a broad-based committee and then require it to focus on climate change first (as envisaged in options 2-5 in the table below).

-The pros and cons of each option for consideration are explored in Table 3 below.
+An alternative approach is to create a broad-based committee and then require it to focus on climate change first.
+The pros and cons of each option for consideration are explored in Table 16 overleaf.